Please refer to the current Continuing Education Schedule of Classes for upcoming dates and times.

 Small Animal Care & Management

-This course is designed to prepare students for an entry-level position as a professional animal care technician.
-Course topics includes proper use and care of professional grooming tools, basic small animal anatomy, animal safety, handling/controlling small animals, parasite recognition, animal first aid, and skin disorders.
+Prepare for an entry-level position as a professional animal care technician.
+Course topics will include basic small animal anatomy, animal safety, handling/controlling small animals, parasite recognition, animal first aid, and skin disorders.

 Course Length: 42 hours